 Google has today introduced a new app program called “appsperiments”.
-As the name suggests, applications developed under “appsperiments” will be quick and essentially, experimental for both iOS and Android.
-Google says the series is inspired by the response they received with the launch of “Motion Stills“, an app that lets you turn short clips into cinemagraphs and time lapses.
-To commemorate the official announcement, Google is releasing three more photography apps under the new series.
+As the name suggests, applications developed under “appsperiments” will be quick and essentially experimental for both iOS and Android.
+Google says the response inspires the series they received with the launch of “Motion Stills“, an app that lets you turn short clips into cinemagraphs and time-lapses.
+Google is releasing three more photography apps under the new series to commemorate the official announcement.

-The first one is an Android-only app titled “Storyboard”.
-Storyboard makes use of a series of algorithms for automatically figuring out the most interesting frames in a video and transforms them together into a single-page comic with the appropriate filters.
-If you’re not satisfied with the outcome, you can even pull down and refresh the elements of the page.
+The first one is an Android-only app titled “Storyboard.”
+Storyboard uses a series of algorithms to figure out the most attractive frames in a video automatically and transform them into a single-page comic with the appropriate filters.
+If you’re unsatisfied with the outcome, you can even pull down and refresh the elements of the page.
 Storyboard is free and currently limited to Android.

-The next one is “Selfissimo!”, an iOS and Android app which tries to mimic the experience of a photo booth or “an automated selfie photographer”, if you will.
+The next one is “Selfissimo!”, an iOS and Android app that tries to mimic the experience of a photo booth or “an automated selfie photographer,” if you will.
 Once you tap the start button, “Selfissimo!” continues to click pictures as long as you pose.
-During this process, “Selfissimo!” will also display random compliments which are nice, I guess?.
-Tapping the screen will end the session and “Selfissimo!” will produce a collage of all the images as a result.
+During this process, “Selfissimo!” will also display random compliments, which are excellent, I guess?.
+Tapping the screen will end the session, and “Selfissimo!” will produce a collage of all the images as a result.
 You can, of course, also save them individually.

-Considering Google did eventually bring the Motion Stills app’s abilities to its phones, there’s a good chance these will be made available inside the official Photos and Camera apps in the coming months if all goes well.
+Considering Google eventually brought the Motion Stills app’s abilities to its phones, there’s a good chance these will be made available inside the official Photos and Camera apps in the coming months if all goes well.
 “Appsperiments” is not the first time a company has introduced an experimental app program either.
-Microsoft has a similar “Microsoft Garage” team as well which has launched a range of impressive apps in the past year or two.
+Microsoft has a similar “Microsoft Garage” team, which has also launched a range of impressive apps in the past year or two.